Was Jesus God?

 While Jesus and His disciples were in an olive grove, Jesus knew that He soon would be betrayed

 Finally, when Jesus was being falsely accused and interrogated by the high priest, chief priests, elders, and teachers of the law

 There should be no question as to whether or not Jesus claimed to be the Messiah, the Son of God, and even God, the “I AM.”
 He did, and He was/is.
 As has been shown, many recognized His affirmations to be these things.
 Many believed and agreed

 Paul said that Jesus “...through the Spirit of holiness was declared with power to be the Son of God by his resurrection from the dead: Jesus Christ our Lord” (Romans 1:4).
 Though Jesus is the Son of God and was resurrected from the dead, many still are willing to take a chance—a very costly risk—and not accept these facts.

 I believe, without any doubt, that

 John said, “Who is it that overcomes the world?
 Only he who believes that Jesus is the Son of God”

 A unique event occurred at one point during Jesus’ earthly life which unquestionably confirmed His divinity.
 On a high mountain, with Peter, James, and John as witnesses, Jesus was transformed

-For a few moments, Jesus seemed to pull back His flesh and reveal the radiant glory of God (see “Shekinah Glory”) within, further demonstrating that He was God in flesh while He walked the earth.
+For a few moments, Jesus essentially pulled back His flesh and revealed the radiant glory of God (see “Shekinah Glory”) within, further demonstrating that He was God in flesh while He walked the earth.
 The Father acknowledged Him as the Son of God during this awesome event.